rado84-github/case-scripts/README.md

 For this explanation I'll start with probably the most used command ever - archiving files.

 Leave one line empty after pipefail (that's just for better readability) and write this:
+(please note that -mmt20 is the number of threads your CPU has; you can leave it as it is - if your CPU has less than 20 threads, it will still use all available threads.
+If it has more than 20 threads, I recommend you to change that number to match your CPU's threads)
+(-mx0 means zero compression, otherwise known as "Store"; -mx9 means maximum compression or the highest available - slower but highly effective)

 ```
 options0="-mx0 -mmt20"